yandiher/portfolio/survival_analysis/survival_analysis.md

-# Survival Analysis - Driving Customer Lifetime Value Growth Through a 29% Reduction in Churn Risk
+# Portofolio: Survival Analysis - Driving Customer Lifetime Value Growth Through a 29% Reduction in Churn Risk

-## Business Understanding
+# Business Understanding

-### Introduction
+## Introduction

 A fitness center offers comprehensive facilities and training programs to help customers achieve their fitness goals.
 Currently, they are running an attractive promotional program by offering a 99% discount on the first month's membership fee for new sign-ups.
 The aims of this coupon program is to:
 - increase member growth